On the stabilization of the topological complexity of graph braid groups: Abstract

 \section{Abstract}

-We establish the first nontrivial lower bound on the (higher) topological complexity of the unordered configuration spaces of a general graph.
+We establish a strong, geometric lower bound on the (sequential) topological complexity of the unordered configuration spaces of a general graph.
 As an application, we show that, for most graphs, the topological complexity eventually stabilizes at its maximal possible value, a direct analogue of a stability phenomenon in the ordered setting first conjectured by Farber.
 We estimate the stable range in terms of the number of trivalent vertices.